-Root causes of heart disease often show up as warning signs in other bodily systems.
-Here are 6 key focuses for naturopathic prevention and treatment:
+Root causes of heart disease often show up as warning signs in other body systems.

 - Comprehensive intake to identify risk factors and underlying causes